sai-sruthi/Chaos-Workshop/README.md

 How could you extend this workshop to collect more measures and devise an automated experiment to understand which event/failure causes the most problems?

+Extension od this workshop can be done to collect more measures, and also create automated experiments.
+The measures that can be added which would lead to failures are Simulating network loss, killing processes, inducing delays, present in the chaos folder.
+Further, we can experiment stress testing, adding curl commands to stop and delete processes.
+The measures like network loss, jitter can be computed and show how few changes imapct them.
+The tests can be simulatneously run on both servers and see the differences in the blue and green servers.
+Each acting as a baseline for few cases and as a test in other.

+An automated experiment to understand which failure causes most problems can be done everytime by running the seige command and checking the metrics and setting up a cuttoffs and asking to redeploy if thhey are not met.
+We could also switch the servers to a stable baseline server in such case.